What is a Glazier?

 - Work order software

-What work experience do I need to become a Glazier?
+What education or degrees do I need to become a Glazier?

 - Electrical and Electronics Installers and Repairers, Transportation Equipment